1998 North Carolina House of Representatives election

-The 1998 North Carolina House of Representatives election was held on 3 November 1998 to determing which party would control the North Carolina House of Representatives for the following two years in the 144th North Carolina General Assembly.
+The 1998 North Carolina House of Representatives election was held on November 3, 1998, to determine which party would control the North Carolina House of Representatives for the following two years in the 144th North Carolina General Assembly.
 All 120 house seats were up for election.
 Prior to the election 61 seats were held by Republicans and 59 were held by Democrats.
-The general election saw the Democrats gain 7 seats, thereby regaining control of the North Carolina House of Representatives after having previously lost it following the 1994 election.
+The election coincided with elections for other offices including the U.S. Senate, U.S. House, and State Senate.
+Democrats made a net gain of 7 seats, thereby regaining control of the North Carolina House of Representatives after having previously lost it following the 1994 election.

 Retirements

 Six incumbents (4 Republicans and 2 Democrats) did not run for re-election in 1998.
 Those incumbents were: